ianyepan/.wsl-emacs.d/README.md

 </p>

 ### Thanks for dropping by! 🤘
-This is my personal Emacs 27.2 configuration when I'm using Windows 10 and WSL Ubuntu 20.04.
+This is my personal Emacs 27.2 configuration when I'm using Arch and Ubuntu on WSL2.
 If you prefer an unopinionated Emacs "distro" that you could build upon, check out [this page](https://github.com/ianpan870102/yay-evil-emacs).

 ### Installation 🍀